• Dinners

 Jump to Recipe

-Ricotta stuffed shells with spinach is an easy pasta recipe made with jumbo pasta shells filled with three types of cheese and spinach, all nestled in a rich, flavorful marinara sauce.
+Spinach Ricotta stuffed shells is an easy pasta recipe made with jumbo pasta shells filled with three types of cheese and spinach, all nestled in a rich, flavorful marinara sauce.

 Why You'll Love This Recipe